3.5.1. CDB

 set

-operation is used to sendsCMD Header
+operation is to sendCMD Data

 get

-operation is used to readREPLY Status
+operation is to readREPLY Status

 andREPLY Data